SAUL-CASANOVA/EQUIPO-4/Proyecto/PRIMERA ENTREGA DE PROYECTO/Entrega1.md

 For this section of the project we divide the roles as follows:

 - Saul Suarez.
 Planning and organizing team meetings and tasks, documentation of the process and manage the progress of tasks and make adjustments.
+Redacting the Process Descriptiion, Project Management, and Individual Contributin Measure.
 - Diego Alcocer.
 Product description including redacting the objective, defining the users and redacting the value proposal.
+Participating in the desing of the presentation.
 - Jocelyn Lopez.
-Redacting and making the diagram of Use Cases.
+Redacting the specificacion of Use cases and making the diagram of Use Cases.
 - Gael Brito.
-Redacting the functional requirements.
+Redacting the functional requirements, participating in the desing of the presentation.
+- Axel Cocom.
+Redacting the product requirements (Usability, Efficiency and Security), and the prioritization method.
-- Axel Cocom, Andrea Acosta.
-Redacting the non functional requirements.
+- Andrea Acosta.
+Redacting the organizational requirements (Development requirements) and participating in the desing of the presentation.

 In the next table we show the Individual contribution of each member of the team.